 How often do 1999 Chevrolet Camaro brake pads need to be replaced?
 It depends largely on your driving style and terrain.
 Brake pads often last 30,000 to 40,000 miles.
 If you drive mostly on the highway and tend to brake smoothly (as opposed to slamming on the brakes), your brake pads may last longer.
 Hauling heavy loads and riding your brakes can shorten brake pad lifespan.
 Your brake pad replacement interval also depends on what kind of brake pads you have on your Camaro right now.
 Are you still driving with the same pads as when you bought the car?
 Not all brake pads are created equally.
 Some materials last longer.
 Luckily, Firestone Complete Auto Care offers Chevrolet Camaro brake pad replacements, coupons on brake services, and a limited Lifetime Parts Warranty on brake pads.
 We do brake checks and brake pad replacements every day, and for your Camaro, we’ll only use parts that meet or surpass Chevrolet’s standards.

 Your Chevrolet Camaro may be powered by a strong engine.
-One that’s strong enough to take you into high mileage territory. [content-1-text-4-2] One that can outlast the 170,000-mile mark.
+One that's ready to get you to 200,000 miles and beyond.
 But if you can’t stop it, it’s as good as scrap metal.
 If you’re experiencing squeaky brakes or a loss of braking power, don’t wait!
 Unresponsive brakes make it tough to give the road your best.
 Plus, ignoring your brake problems can result in more damage and higher brake repair bills.
 For example, rotors start to warp and become damaged when completely worn brake pads exceed their lifespan, shortening the life of healthy parts due to the metal on metal grinding that occurs.
 Our technicians work to prevent more brake damage.
 Get your 1999 Chevrolet Camaro brakes fixed at Firestone Complete Auto Care.
 Our brake repair services include pad/shoe replacement, brake rotor/drum refinishing, brake fluid exchange, and wheel cylinder and brake caliper installation.
 Schedule an appointment today for Chevrolet Camaro brake service and repair.

 Let's take care of your 1999 Chevrolet Camaro together.
 When something breaks, we're ready.
 Select from our service menu below to learn about 1999 Chevrolet repairs.